Presentation Formats: Virtual vs. In-Person

-No. Due to the complications of accommodating a variety of needs for each individual, the AAS cannot support partial in-person/virtual presentation sessions.
-The individual may opt to withdraw or pre-record their presentation for playback in Seattle or withdraw from the session.
-Organizers/Chairs of the sessions, must coordinate the recording and manage the playing of the recording in the meeting.
-If said individual, would like to be listed in the program as a presenter, they must still register for the conference.
+No. Due to the complications of accommodating a variety of needs for each individual, the AAS cannot support partial in-person/virtual presentation sessions in Seattle.
+The individual may opt to pre-record their presentation for playback in Seattle or withdraw from the session.
+Organizers/Chairs of the sessions, must coordinate the recording and manage the playback of the recording in the meeting.
+If said individual would like to be listed in the program as a presenter, they must still register for the in-person conference.

 I’ve already organized my session and half of the participants can attend in-person and half cannot, what should I do?

 We would recommend selecting the virtual presentation option.
 This option could ensure your session may continue, and the individuals interested in attending in person may still do so.
-However, please be aware that registration rates are based on physical attendance in Honolulu or virtual attendance online; not the presentation type.
+However, please be aware that registration rates are based on physical attendance in Seattle or virtual attendance online; not the presentation type.
 This means, if you select the virtual option, and a participant on the session is still planning to attend the conference in person in Seattle, that individual must register as an in-person attendee.
 The registration type is important because the virtual component registration type will not generate a badge for in-person attendance.

 If our proposal is accepted in one format/environment, can we change it to the opposite format at a later date?

 No. Due to the extraordinary number of changes experienced during the last hybrid conference and the effect the changes had on the overall program, we are not accepting changes in formats for the 2024 conference.
 Additionally, the 2024 virtual component will be a smaller programming schedule, and space is limited for this option.
 If a proposal is accepted as an in-person session and the speakers no longer can attend in person, the session will be canceled.
 Organizers may re-submit the proposal, without prejudice, for consideration to the 2025 call for proposals.